|

 An allergist consultation can provide valuable insights into managing dust mite allergies.
 By seeking guidance from an allergist, you can receive personalized advice on how to reduce dust mite exposure in your home.

-How To Get Rid Of Dust Mites: 12 Ways
+4. 12 Ways To Get Rid Of Dust Mites: Summary Steps:

 Washing your bedding in hot water once a week can help get rid of dust mites.
 Use a temperature of at least 130°F to kill the mites and remove any allergens.
 You can also use a dust mite cover on your mattress and pillows to keep them from multiplying.